Online Guide for Newcomers to Prince Edward Island - Canada

 The Island does not have any large cities like other Canadian provinces.
 In fact, there are 31 Canadian cities with a larger population than the entire province of PEI.

 PEI has one other city - Summerside, located in Prince County.
-There are seven towns on the Island: Alberton, Cornwall, Georgetown, Kensington, Montague, Souris, and Stratford.
-There are also several villages.
+There are ten towns on the Island: Alberton, Borden-Carleton, Cornwall, Georgetown, Kensington, Montague, North Rustico, O’Leary, Souris, and Stratford.
+There are also many communities.

 - Lucy Maud Montgomery, one of Canada's most well-known authors, was born in PEI.
 Her most famous book 'Anne of Green Gables' was published in 1908.
 The story of Anne has been adapted for film, TV movies and series, and theatre stage as a musical.
 The book has been translated into many languages around the world.